prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/index/Accountability.md

 Accountability is ...

-You can find futher information about Model Agnostic term [here](../T3.4/accountability.md)
+You can find futher information about Accountability term [here](../T3.4/accountability.md)